xanh18/Wiki-API/README.md

 - Learned about dynamic routing from express with node.js through HTTPS

-- Learned how to use mongoDB
+- Learned how to use mongoDB with mongoose

 - Learned how to use postman, to make the calls to mongo DB with GET,POST,PUT,PATCH,DELETE

-- Learned how to work with NPM PACKAGES
+- Learned how to work with NPM PACKAGES like body-parser, nodemon and express